Read This First

 Prompt 1: List markers of philosophical maturity as they are manifested in domains such as the following.

-The section turns on Markers of Philosophical Maturity, Self-Concept, and Markers of Philosophical Maturity.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Markers of Philosophical Maturity, Self-Concept, and Markers of Philosophical Maturity in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Markers of Philosophical Maturity distinct from Self-Concept.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Markers of Philosophical Maturity distinct from Self-Concept.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Markers of Philosophical Maturity, Additional Domains, and Markers of Philosophical Immaturity.
+Treat Markers of Philosophical Maturity, Additional Domains, and Markers of Philosophical Immaturity as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The main pressure comes from treating a useful distinction as final, or treating a local insight as if it solved more than it actually solves.

 Empathy and Understanding